Notes on Web Browsers Embedded Players and Files:

 Updated versions which have the Adobe FlashPlayer Add-on played everything okay, but if Zoom is set above 100% it messes up the display of the black "List Multi-Player" (see screen shot below)

+Not recommended.
 Most versions of Windows Internet Explorer that were tested had various troubles.
 A few versions worked – to a certain degree.
 These showed Embedded Player “B” at twice the normal height & had no progress bar.
 Some showed this player & played the files, whereas others showed it but did not play the files.
 Sometimes it falsely reports that the link is not valid.
 Others do not show the player(s) at all.
 Generally, this browser is not recommended for this site.
-(See screen shots below).
-(Conspiracy Theory: is Microsoft doing this deliberately so folks will have to move to ,,,,,)
+(Conspiracy Theory: is Microsoft doing this deliberately so folks will be forced to move to ,,,,,)

-Microsoft's new “Edge” for Windows 10 was tried and works very well!
+Microsoft's new “Edge” for Windows 10 was tried and has worked very well.

-We try to check links but if you come across any that do not work, please let us know so they can be corrrected.
+We try to check links but if you come across any that do not work, please let us know so they can be corrected.
 Our Conctact-Us form can be found here.

 Sound Qualities/Bitrates/File sizes: